DerellLicht/plus42_image_mgr/README.md

 Usage instructions (development version)

-1. Click the three dots next to 'Base skin name'
+1. Click the button labeled 'Start here'
 2. Select a .layout file from some existing skin
    You *may* need to do some folder-cruising to find such skins, but once you get there, it will remember the location for future runs.
-3. After selecting a layout file, click the ***Open Image*** button.
+3. After selecting a layout file, click the <code>Open Image</code> button.
    This will open a new window which will display the .png file for the skin.

 That's all that's working at this point...